Amicus Briefs

 American Hospital Association v.
 Becerra

-AMICUS BRIEF SUMMARY – NCLA argues that the D.C.
-Circuit improperly applied Chevron deference to HHS’s interpretation of a statute that allowed the agency to set reimbursement rates for the plaintiffs, a group of hospitals that participate in the Section 340B Drug Pricing Program.
+AMICUS BRIEF SUMMARY – NCLA argued that the D.C.
+Circuit improperly applied Chevron deference to HHS’s interpretation of a statute that allowed the agency to set reimbursement rates for the plaintiffs, a group of hospitals participating in the Section 340B Drug Pricing Program.

 American Institute for International Steel Inc. v.
 U.S.